10aded/sliding-puzzle-in-zig/README.md

 ## Dependencies

-The project is written in Zig and uses two Zig gamedev libraries, currently bundled with the repo: `zglfw`, `zopengl`.
+The project is written in Zig and uses two Zig gamedev libraries: `zglfw`, `zopengl`.
+Both are fetched by the compiler the first time `zig build run` is invoked.

-Both are available on GitHub at: https://github.com/zig-gamedev
+Nonetheless, both are available on GitHub at: https://github.com/zig-gamedev

 ## Development